-This test consists of two tasks.
+This module consists of two tasks.
 It is suggested that candidates spend about 20 minutes on Task 1, which requires them to write at least 150 words, and 40 minutes on Task 2, which requires them to write at least 250 words.
-Task 2 contributes twice as much as Task 1 to the Writing score.
+The assessment of Task 2 carries more weight in marking than Task 1.

-In Task 1 candidates are asked to respond to a given situation with a letter requesting information or explaining the situation.
+In Task 1 candidates are asked to respond to a given problem with a letter requesting information or explaining a situation.
 They are assessed on their ability to engage in personal correspondence, elicit and provide general factual information, express needs, wants, likes and dislikes, express opinions, complaints, etc.

 In Task 2 candidates are presented with a point of view, argument or problem.
 They are assessed on their ability to provide general factual information, outline a problem and present a solution, present and justify an opinion, and evaluate and challenge ideas, evidence or arguments.

-Candidates are also assessed on their ability to write in an appropriate style.
+Candidates are also judged on their ability to write in an appropriate style.